-- 4.1 There is an overall biodiversity net loss of 15.55% for habitats and 52.15% for hedgerows from the development.
+- 4.1 There is an overall biodiversity net loss of 10.40% for habitats and 36.60% for hedgerows from the development.
 Under the current requirements of National Planning Policy Framework (NPPF) a development must achieve net gain.
-NPPF does not state what percentage net gain must be achieved. - 4.2 The draft Environment Bill includes a requirement for 10% net gain on all developments, however, this is yet to be passed through Parliament. - 4.3 It is understood this document is to be considered by the Greater Manchester Ecology unit (GMEU) whose latest guidance requires all new development to aim to: - Deliver net gains in biodiversity using the Biodiversity Metric 2.0 to demonstrate the gain and contributing to Local Plans and local biodiversity and green infrastructure plans, strategies and policies; and - Describe how they have met the requirements set by the Biodiversity Net Gain Good Practice Principles as part of any planning application. - 4.4 The losses in this report reflect those within the Ribble Valley Borough Council area only.
+NPPF does not state what percentage net gain must be achieved. - 4.2 The draft Environment Bill includes a requirement for 10% net gain on all developments, however, this is yet to be passed through Parliament. - 4.3 It is understood this document is to be considered by the Greater Manchester Ecology unit (GMEU) whose latest guidance14 requires all new development to aim to: - Deliver net gains in biodiversity using the Biodiversity Metric 3.0 to demonstrate the gain and contributing to Local Plans and local biodiversity and green infrastructure plans, strategies and policies; and - Describe how they have met the requirements set by the Biodiversity Net Gain Good Practice Principles as part of any planning application. - 4.4 The losses in this report reflect those within the Ribble Valley Borough Council area only.
 This report does not take account of the mitigation to be created off site and therefore, as a stand-alone document, does not accurately reflect the change in biodiversity across the site.
-This document should be read in conjunction with WSP document (REF: RVBC-BO-APP-008\02) which details the proposed mitigation measures and provides a final change in biodiversity score.
+This document should be read in conjunction with WSP document (REF: RVBC-BO-APP-008_02) which details the proposed mitigation measures and provides a final change in biodiversity score. - 4.5 Currently the habitat trading rules have not been satisfied.
+However this metric does not take account of any proposed mitigation, which is discussed separately in WSP document (REF: RVBC-BO -APP-008_02) and will seek to abide by trading rules were possible.

-7478.04.005 Page 32 May 2021 Version 1.2
+7478.04.005 Page 34 January 2022 Version 3.0